asciifarm/asciifarm/README.md

 - Youtube
 - [https://asciifarm.io/](https://asciifarm.io/journey)

-ASCII-Farm want to be a free dev space where you can grow, learn, discover, try and build something new!
+ASCII-Farm want to be a free coding space where you can grow, learn, discover, try and build something new!

-__ASCII-Farm courses was created for juniors devs, to learn how to be a developer,__ but can be great for seniors too,  contributing to our courses through the git sources, and growing the new developers generations together!
+__ASCII-Farm courses is created for juniors devs, to learn how to be a developer,__ but is great for seniors, contributing to our courses through the git sources, growing the next developers generation together!

 ## Course lessons is fundraised by free donations.

-#### If you like this project, pleasse consider to support us with a [donation](https://www.paypal.com/donate?hosted_button_id=KYJD4H37GXTQS)
+#### If you like this project, please consider to support us with a [donation](https://www.paypal.com/donate?hosted_button_id=KYJD4H37GXTQS)

 ## ASCII-Farm lesson starts with a live coding session to become a video lesson, and sometimes a github project!

-Any mistake, code refactor, bugfix, is on live streaming (so, sorry for the mistakes!)
+Any mistake, code refactor, bugfix, is on live streaming (sorry for the mistakes!)

 Thanks to supporters we are able to collect requests, prepare and release the lessons!
-We lovely craft for the supporters, and the community beautiful video lessons full of captions and useful highlights!
+We lovely craft for the supporters and community beautiful video lessons full of captions and useful highlights!

-Also:

 - Video lessons are shared across our social network channels
 - Lessons source-files are available on github as a repository

 ## One more thing to learn!

-Occasionally, we realease some bonus courses and lives, based on. supporter requests and not only related with coding.
+Occasionally, we release bonus courses and lives, based on. supporter requests and not only related with coding.
 Stay tuned!

 ## Thanks for your support!!
 Any contribute, from the donations to the feedbacks, will be greatly appreciated,

-__Support this project now, send a request or fundrise new lessons-updates!__
+__Support this project now, send a request or fundraise new lessons-updates!__

 🔥 AVAILABLE ASCII-Farm Course fundraising options: 🔥